davidfrank96/local-man-platform-app/docs/layout.md

 This document describes the current discovery layout and ordering rules.

-## Mobile homepage order
+## Mobile dock structure

-Current mobile discovery flow is:
+Current mobile discovery uses a fixed bottom dock with three tabs:

+- `Home`
+- `Map`
+- `About`

+The default active tab is `Home`.

+### Home tab order

 1. Local Man header block
-2. floating search/navbar with filter toggle
+2. shared mobile search/filter surface
 3. location reminder toast when visible
-4. map interface
-5. selected vendor card
-6. location status / retry panel (`Showing nearby vendors` and retry action)
+4. location status / retry panel (`Showing nearby vendors` and retry action)
-7. mobile vendor section navbar
+5. mobile vendor section navbar
-8. active vendor section content
+6. active vendor section content
-9. last selected vendor panel at the bottom
+7. last-selected vendor panel when that section is active

 Notes:

 - the location reminder toast is conditional and auto-dismisses
-- the selected vendor card remains directly below the map
-- the location status panel sits below the selected vendor card
-- recent and popular sections are accessed through the mobile vendor section navbar rather than always rendering above the fold
+- recent, popular, and last-selected sections are accessed through the mobile vendor section navbar rather than always rendering above the fold
-- the current mobile map minimum height is `360px`; tablet and desktop map heights are larger through breakpoint-specific CSS
+- Home does not render the large map, so vendor browsing remains list-first on small screens

+### Map tab order

+1. shared mobile map search/filter surface
+2. map interface
+3. map refresh control
+4. selected vendor card

+Notes:

+- the selected vendor card flows naturally below the map
+- the page, not the card itself, provides scrolling
+- the fixed dock must not cover the selected vendor card actions
+- the current mobile Map tab uses a taller map than the Home tab used before the dock restructure

 ## Mobile section behavior